knottwill/sesame-finetune/blog.md

     return model
 ```

-#### 5. Training
+### 5. Training

 We now have all the elements to write our training pipeline.
 Below is an extremely simple training pipeline for illustration purposes only.
-For best performance we **highly** recommend referring to the [GitHub repo](https://github.com/knottwill/sesame-finetune.git), which implements such things as gradient clipping, gradient accumulation, mixed precision training, better learning rate scheduling, experiment tracking with Wandb, logging of validation and generations etc.
+We **highly** recommend referring to the [GitHub repo](https://github.com/knottwill/sesame-finetune.git), which implements various useful techniques such as gradient clipping, gradient accumulation, mixed precision training, better learning rate scheduling, experiment tracking with Wandb, logging of validation and generations etc.

 ```python
 import os